Fujifilm X-E2S vs Leica CL

 It is notable that the X-E2S has a microphone port, which is missing on the CL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the X-E2S has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-E2S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-E2S was succeeded by the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the X-E2S and CL can be found, respectively, in the Fujifilm X-E2S Manual (free pdf) or the online Leica CL Manual.

 So what is the bottom line?
 Is the Fujifilm X-E2S better than the Leica CL or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.